-Elements: In many divination practices, the four elements are fire, air, earth, and water.
-In tarot, these forces of nature embody the tarot card suits.
+Elements: In tarot, the four elements, fire, air, earth, and water, are forces of nature embodied in the four Minor Arcana suits.

 Gypsies: Nomadic people originating in Europe.
-These people were gifted in many forms of divination.
 Much of modern tarot information is based on the techniques and history of gypsy ancestry.

-Interpreter: Can be used in reference to a tarot card reader.
-A person that clarifies the message within a tarot reading.
+Interpreter: Is used in reference to a tarot card reader as the person that clarifies the message within a tarot reading.

-Journey: Is often used as a metaphor in tarot.
+Journey: This is often used as a metaphor in tarot.
 Journey may refer to traveling through one's own thoughts and feelings to arrive at an answer.
 The major arcana is considered to be a metaphor for the journey through life.

 Layout: This is another word for a tarot card spread.

 Major Arcana: This refers to the first 22 cards of the tarot deck.
-These cards are usually considered to be the key cards of the deck.
+These cards are usually considered the key cards of the deck.
 They deal with large affairs, spiritual and personal development, the supernatural and divine, and life-changing events, such as births, deaths, marriages, and important decisions.

-Minor Arcana: The subsequent 56 cards in a tarot deck.
-These cards provide support and nuances to the 22 cards of the major arcana in a tarot reading.
+Minor Arcana: In a Tarot reading, these 56 cards provide support and nuances to the 22 cards of the major arcana and usually deal with day-to-day events.

 Querent: The person seeking information from a tarot reading.